gburgett/dallas-albania-connection/src/pages/blog/2019-02-25-the-plus-in-albania-plus.md

 ## Our Mission Statement:

 > We are building deep relationships in and beyond Albania
->  through mutual discipleship and partnering in Evangelism
+>  through mutual discipleship and partnering in evangelism
->    for the fulfillment of the Great Comission.
+>    for the fulfillment of the Great Commission.

 We are excited for this mission.
-And we are praying for more, greater, deeper, '+'.
+And we are praying for a greater and deeper "+".
-Holding fast to the promises of God, we are patiently and actively waiting for Him to reveal to us the next '+'.
-As we go on the projects this summer, we have this vision in mind.
-Through our conversations, actions, and relationships we will strive to run the race well and complete the Great Commision, using all the tools at our disposal, both those with a missionary *intention* and those with a missionary *dimension*.
+Holding fast to the promises of God, we are patiently and actively waiting for Him to reveal to us the next "+".
+This is our vision as we go on the projects that we have planned for summer 2019.
+Through our conversations, actions, and relationships we will strive to run the race well and complete the Great Commission by using all the tools at our disposal: activities with a missionary *intention* and those with a missionary *dimension*.